 Fundamentally, death benefits are for the living.
 We purchase life insurance so that, upon our death, funds will go to our beneficiaries.
 Whether we want to ensure that our final expenses will be covered or that our loved ones are left with a sizable amount of money to cover their own needs, life insurance is a solution that can provide peace of mind.

 Once you’ve decided to buy a life insurance policy, it’s time to decide which kind you want.
-According to a 2015 industry study by LIMRA (Life Insurance and Market Research Association) and non-profit Life Happens, almost 40 percent of the population haven’t bought life insurance, or more of it, because they don’t know what type or how much to buy.1
+According to a 2015 industry study by LIMRA (Life Insurance and Market Research Association) and non-profit Life Happens, almost 40 percent of the population haven’t bought life insurance, or more of it, because they don’t know what type or how much to buy.

 There are three types of life insurance policies: term, which is temporary, as well as whole and universal, both of which are permanent.
+The difference between term whole and universal life insurance is below.

 Term life insurance

-Term policies are purchased to cover a finite period of time, generally 10 to 30 years.
+Term life insurance policies are purchased to cover a finite period of time, generally 10 to 30 years.
 If you pass away before the term period ends, beneficiaries receive face value.
 Although standard term life insurance is generally a lot less expensive than whole or universal insurance, there are some drawbacks.

 - Less expensive premiums